ajaykumar2004/Mac-OS-Calculator/README.md

 2. Using node package manager download electron and express libraries.

-** set your main/start file as index js in package file.
+** set your main/start file as main.js in package file.

 3. Type npm electron . to run the calculator.